mwat56/sessions/README.md

 ### GC

 The package provides an internal garbage collector (GC) which deletes expired sessions.

-`Expired` are sessions when they were not touched/updated within the last _10 minutes_.
+Sessions are considered `expired` when they were not touched/updated within the last _10 minutes_.
 This default time can be changed by calling

 	sessions.SetSessionTTL(aTTL int)